xuankimtran/docs-1/pages/katalon-analytics/docs/ka-integration-jira.md

 ## Work with Jira releases

-You can either create release directly in Katalon TestOps or populate existing releases from Jira using buttons **Create Release** or **Populate Jira Releases**, respectively.
+You can either create release directly in Katalon TestOps or populate existing releases from Jira using the **Create Release**, or **Populate Jira Releases** button respectively.

 ![](https://github.com/katalon-studio/docs-images/blob/master/katalon-analytics/docs/jira-ka-configure/ka-create-release.JPG)